 Introduction

-On September 7th, 2017 at 4:49 AM, a magnitude 8.1 quake was detected at the Gulf of Tehuantepec off the southern coast of Mexico.
+On September 7th, 2017 at 4:49 AM, a magnitude 8.1 earthquake was detected at the Gulf of Tehuantepec off the southern coast of Mexico.
 The capital of Mexico, Mexico City, is located 74 miles (120 kilometers) away from the epicenter of the earthquake.
 The nation's capital and surrounding area were devastated by this quake and tsunami.
 It was the most powerful earthquake in recent Mexican history.
-On September 19th, another powerful earthquake hit the iland of Mexico; the epicenter of this quake was just 34 miles (55 kilometers) from the city of Puebla where 3 million people resided.
+On September 19th, another powerful earthquake hit the island of Mexico; the epicenter of this quake was just 34 miles (55 kilometers) from the city of Puebla where 3 million people resided.
 Mexico City is one of the five states hardest hit by the two earthquakes, killing more than 450 women, men, and children, almost 60 percent of them in the capital city.
-Nearly 400 people hospitalized nationwide.
+Nearly 400 people were hospitalized nationwide.
 According to official estimates, over 34,000 households and over 10,000 schools were affected in the country.

 United Nations Secretary-General Antonio Guterres expressed his sincere condolences to the people and to the government of Mexico on the dismal tragedy resulting from the earthquakes, while expressing the United Nation's willingness to assist.
 UNDP also announced that they will "advise on elements of economic recovery, particularly in the affected public markets and will facilitate the communities' involvement in the reconstruction of housing and key infrastructure".
 United Nations Office for Disaster Risk Reduction